Alphabets

 • tools.orf_iter() provides an iterator over all possible open reading frames of the sequence.
 It is configurable (see options) and is used as this (with default options):

-(The example displays the sequence of each open reading frame, although some may need to be reverse-complemented.)
+The example displays the sequence of each open reading frame, although some may need to be reverse-complemented, as determined by the sign of the frame variable.

 • tools.longest_orf() is a shortcut to find the longest possible open reading frame.
 If there is a tie, the function does not take the decision for you and raises an exception.

-• tools.trailing_stops() detect and optionally fixes stop codons at the end of sequences of an alignment.
+• tools.trailing_stops() detects and optionally fixes stop codons at the end of sequences of an alignment.

 • tools.iter_stops() provides you with an iterator over the positions of all stop codons of the alignment.